Smash your first model

 optimized_model.set_progress_bar_config(disable=True)

-optimized_model("A serene landscape with mountains").images[0]
+prompt = "A serene landscape with mountains"

 Example use cases